Pey Alvar: Early life

 In Tamil, pey refers to one who is possessed and since the saint was madly attracted to Hindu god Vishnu, he got the name.
-As per Hindu legend, Pey Alvar was found in the lily flower in the pond of the Adi Kesava Perumal Temple in Mylapore (historically called Manikaivaram), a suburb in Chennai.
+As per Hindu legend, Pey Alvar was found in the lily flower in the pond of the Adikesava Perumal temple, Mylapore (historically called Manikaivaram), a suburb in Chennai.
 He is also called Mahadahvaya and Mylapuradapadhi.

 Composition

 As per Hindu legend, Vishnu appeared to the mutalam Alvars (first three Alvars) at Thirukkoilur.
 It was day time, but it darkened and started raining heavily.
 The wandering Poigai found out a small hide out, which has a space for one person to lie down.
 Boodath arrived there looking for a hiding place and Poigai accommodated him, with both sitting together.
 In the meanwhile, Pey Alvar also came to the same place as all the three preferred to stand because of lack of space.
 The darkness became dense and inside the small room, they were not able to see each other.
 In the meanwhile, they felt a fourth person also forced his way among them.
 The three Alvars realised from the light of the lightning that the fourth one had a charming face that was sublime and divine.
 The trio could immediately realize that it was Vishnu who was huddling among them.
 Poigai wished to see Vishnu's face continuously but could view only from the simmering light of the lightning.
 With a view to maintain the continuity of light, he instantly composed hundred songs wishing the earth to be a big pot full of ghee like an ocean where the Sun could be the burning wick.